dnlj/EngineProject/README.md

 ```

 ## Networking
 Networking is implemented on top of UDP using messages and channels.
 A message is a group of data that is sent over a specific channel.
 A channel is a logical sequence of related messages.
-Channels can provide various guarantees and functionality for messages such as reliability, ordering, priority, and large message splitting which can all be configured and a per channel basis.
+Channels can provide various guarantees and functionality for messages such as reliability, ordering, priority, and large message splitting which can all be configured on a per channel basis.

 In the background messages from multiple channels are combined into a UDP packet, sent, and reassembled on the receiving side.